bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 Content-Type: text/html
 ```

 Under certain circumstances this would present the malicious HTML to the victim.
 However, this only seems to work with Keep-Alive connections (and many browsers are using one-time connections).
-But you can't rely on this. _In any case this is a serious bug, and you should update your Rails to version 2.0.5 or 2.1.2 to eliminate Header Injection (and thus response splitting) risks._
+But you can't rely on this. _In any case this is a serious bug, and you should update your Quails to version 2.0.5 or 2.1.2 to eliminate Header Injection (and thus response splitting) risks._

 Unsafe Query Generation
 -----------------------